ipfs/specs/src/http-gateways/subdomain-gateway.md

 The [public good gateway](https://docs.ipfs.tech/concepts/public-utilities/#public-ipfs-gateways), listed as `*.dweb.link` and `*.inbrowser.link` on the PSL, exemplifies this approach.

-Browsers supporting IPFS natively should detect patterns such as `https://{content-root-id}.ip[f|n]s.example.net` and dynamically update their internal PSL, bolstering security and compatibility without relying solely on operator action.
+Browsers supporting IPFS natively SHOULD detect URI patterns such as `https://{content-root-id}.ip[f|n]s.example.net` and dynamically update their internal PSL, bolstering security and compatibility without relying solely on operator action.